nisreenkhambati/uganda_nasal_cells/README.md

 #### *In order*

+0.	*upload_rna_seq_counts.R*: uploads the RNAseq gene count data following STAR alignment of all fastq files and subsets for protein coding genes for downstream analyses

 1.	*qc_pca_github.R*: processes the nasal and blood counts data and meta files and performs quality control, heatmaps and PCA.